MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Users-and-Credential-Types.md

 ms.assetid: ec4b3a58-4834-41b5-a382-6d619fa12636
 caps.latest.revision: 32
 ---
-# Users and Credential Types
+# Credential Types for Dynamics NAV Users
 [!INCLUDE[navnowlong](includes/navnowlong_md.md)] supports four credential authorization mechanisms for [!INCLUDE[navnow](includes/navnow_md.md)] users.
 When you create a user, you provide different information depending on the credential type that you are using in the current [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.

 > [!IMPORTANT]